tribose/ProductMS/README.md

 # ProductMS
-Includes services to do CRUD operations on Retail Products, uses HSQL in-memory database
+Includes RESTFul Web Services to perform CRUD operations on Retail Products.
+This application uses PRODUCTS table of HSQL in-memory database to store product details